civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** The portion of subsection 186(1) of the Act before paragraph (a), as enacted by subsection (2), is replaced by the following:

-    **(1)** Unless subsection (2) applies, if at a particular time a registrant (in this subsection referred to as the "parent") that is resident in Canada **and that is** a corporation, **partnership or trust** acquires, imports or brings into a participating province a particular property or service and if at the particular time a particular corporation is an operating corporation of the parent, the parent is deemed, for the purpose of determining an input tax credit of the parent, to have acquired or imported the particular property or service or brought it into the participating province, as the case may be, for use in the course of commercial activities of the parent to the extent that
+    **(1)** Unless subsection (2) applies, if at a particular time a registrant (in this subsection referred to as the "parent") that is resident in Canada and that is a corporation, partnership or trust acquires, imports or brings into a participating province a particular property or service and if at the particular time a particular corporation is an operating corporation of the parent, the parent is deemed, for the purpose of determining an input tax credit of the parent, to have acquired or imported the particular property or service or brought it into the participating province, as the case may be, for use in the course of commercial activities of the parent to the extent that

   **(5)** Paragraph 186(2)(b) of the Act is replaced by the following:

-    throughout the period beginning when the performance of the particular service began or when the purchaser acquired, imported or brought into the participating province, as the case may be, the particular property and ending at the later of the times referred to in paragraph (c), all or substantially all of the property of the other corporation was property that was **last manufactured, produced**, acquired or imported for consumption, use or supply exclusively in the course of commercial activities,
+    throughout the period beginning when the performance of the particular service began or when the purchaser acquired, imported or brought into the participating province, as the case may be, the particular property and ending at the later of the times referred to in paragraph (c), all or substantially all of the property of the other corporation was property that was last manufactured, produced, acquired or imported for consumption, use or supply exclusively in the course of commercial activities,

   **(6)** Subsection 186(3) of the Act is replaced by the following:

-    **(3)** **If** at any time all or substantially all of the property of a particular corporation is property that was **last manufactured, produced**, acquired or imported by it for consumption, use or supply exclusively in the course of its commercial activities, all shares of the capital stock of the particular corporation owned by, and all indebtedness of the particular corporation owed to, any other corporation that is related to the particular corporation **are**, for the purposes of this section, deemed to be, at that time, property that was acquired by the other corporation for use exclusively in the course of its commercial activities.
+    **(3)** If at any time all or substantially all of the property of a particular corporation is property that was last manufactured, produced, acquired or imported by it for consumption, use or supply exclusively in the course of its commercial activities, all shares of the capital stock of the particular corporation owned by, and all indebtedness of the particular corporation owed to, any other corporation that is related to the particular corporation are, for the purposes of this section, deemed to be, at that time, property that was acquired by the other corporation for use exclusively in the course of its commercial activities.

   **(7)** Subsection 186(3) of the Act, as enacted by subsection (6), is replaced by the following:

-    **(3)** If at a particular time a particular corporation is an operating corporation of another corporation, all **units** of the particular corporation owned by, and all indebtedness of the particular corporation owed to, the other corporation are, for the purposes of this section, deemed to be, at the particular time, property that was acquired by the other corporation for use exclusively in the course of its commercial activities.
+    **(3)** If at a particular time a particular corporation is an operating corporation of another corporation, all units of the particular corporation owned by, and all indebtedness of the particular corporation owed to, the other corporation are, for the purposes of this section, deemed to be, at the particular time, property that was acquired by the other corporation for use exclusively in the course of its commercial activities.

   **(8)** Subsections (1) and (6) apply in respect of any property or service acquired, imported or brought into a participating province before July 28, 2018 if tax became payable or was paid without having become payable in respect of the acquisition, importation or bringing into the participating province.